psevestre/openid-fapi/Financial_API_Pushed_Request_Object.md

 The AS MUST process the request as follows:

 1. If the client is a confidential client, the AS first authenticates the client.
-1. The AS decrypts the request object (if applicable) as specified in [JAR], section 6.1.
+1. If applicable, the AS decrypts the request object (if applicable) as specified in [JAR], section 6.1.
-1. The AS validates the request object signature as specified in [JAR], section 6.2.
+1. If applicable, the AS validates the request object signature as specified in [JAR], section 6.2.
 1. In the next step, the authorization server verifies whether the parameters sent are valid as specified in [JAR], section 6.3.
 For example, the authorization server checks, whether the redirect URI matches one of the redirect URIs configured for the server.
 It may also check whether the client is authorized for the scope for which it requested access.
 This validation allows the authorization server to refuse unauthorized or fraudulent requests early.
 1. If the verification is successful, the server shall generate a request URI and